-Chromium 6 0.07 0.04 - 0.07 Natural occurring element; used in steel making and other or alloys; chromium-3 or -6 forms are used for chrome plating, Hexavalent dyes and pigments, leather tanning, and wood preservation.
-Chromium Chromium 0.2 0.2 Natural occurring element; used in steel making and other (total) alloys; chromium-3 or -6 forms are used for chrome plating, dyes and pigments, leather tanning, and wood preservation.
+Substances (ppb) Highest Level Detected Range Detected Description and Origin of Substance Chlorate 260 79-260 Agricultural defoliant or desiccant; disinfectant by product; and used in production of chlorine dioxide Chromium 6 or Hexavalent Chromium 0.07 0.04 - 0.07 Natural occurring element; used in steel making and other alloys; chromium-3 or -6 forms are used for chrome plating, dyes and pigments, leather tanning, and wood preservation.
+Chromium (total) 0.2 0.2 Natural occurring element; used in steel making and other alloys; chromium-3 or -6 forms are used for chrome plating, dyes and pigments, leather tanning, and wood preservation.
 Strontium 52 44 - 52 Natural occurring element: commercial use of strontium has been in the faceplate glass of cathode ray tube televisions to block x-ray emissions.
 Vanadium 0.5 0.5 Naturally occurring elemental metal; used as vanadium pentoxide, which is a chemical intermediate and catalyst.
 1,4-Dioxane 0.23 0.23 Stabilizer used in storage and transport of aluminum containers; solvent in inks and adhesives, byproduct of producing ingredients found in cleansing and moisturizing products.